-8.4.2.1 Systemic Lupus Erythematosus Responder Index of ≥4 at Week 52 in interferon test-high subjects
+8.4.2.1 BICLA response at Week 52 in interferon test-high subjects

-The key secondary endpoint used to evaluate the effect of anifrolumab 300 mg compared to placebo on disease activity in the IFN test-high subgroup is the difference in proportions of subjects achieving SRI(4) at Week 52 in subjects classified as IFN test-high.
-SRI(4) is defined in Section 8.4.1.
+The key secondary endpoint used to evaluate the effect of anifrolumab compared to placebo on disease activity in the IFN test-high subgroup is the difference in the proportion of subjects achieving BICLA response at Week 52 in subjects classified as IFN test-high.
+BICLA response is defined in Section 8.4.1.